Welcome to today's edition of the Rush 24-7 podcast.

 You'll have to be the bearer of the bad news.

-And all the anger focused uh on you.
+All the anger focused on you.

 That would certainly be part of the plan.

-Now we were talking to a bunch of us this morning about what if this passes.
+Now, we were talking to a bunch of us this morning about what if this passes?

-Uh some version is going to pass.
+Some version is going to pass.

 We have to understand this, folks.